-- (i) the role of the Board and its committees; - (ii) the nature and operation of the business of the Corporation; and - (iii) the contribution which individual directors are expected to make to the Board in terms of both time and resource commitments. - (g) In addition, the Board together with the Corporate Governance & Nominating Committee, is also responsible for providing continuing education opportunities to existing directors so that individual directors can maintain and enhance their abilities and ensure that their knowledge of the business of the Corporation remains current, at the request of any individual director. - (h) Meetings The Board has at least four scheduled meetings a year.
+- (A) the role of the Board and its committees; - (B) the nature and operation of the business of the Corporation; and - (C) the contribution which individual directors are expected to make to the Board in terms of both time and resource commitments.

+In addition, the Board together with the Corporate Governance and Nominating Committee is also responsible for providing continuing education opportunities to existing directors so that individual directors can maintain and enhance their abilities and ensure that their knowledge of the business of the Corporation remains current, at the request of any individual director.

+Meetings - The Board has at least four scheduled meetings a year.
 The Board is responsible for its agenda.
 Prior to each Board meeting, a Board member shall circulate an agenda to the Board.
 Materials for each meeting will be distributed to directors in advance of the meetings.
-Directors are expected to make reasonable efforts to attend all meetings of the Board held in a given year, and are expected to make reasonable efforts to adequately review meeting materials in advance of all such meetings. - (i) The independent directors or non-management directors shall meet at the end of each Board meeting without management and non-independent directors present.
+Directors are expected to make reasonable efforts to attend all meetings of the Board held in a given year, and are expected to make reasonable efforts to adequately review meeting materials in advance of all such meetings.

+The independent directors or non-management directors shall meet at the end of each Board meeting without management and non-independent directors present.
 The Chairman of the Board shall chair these meetings, unless the Chairman of the Board is not an independent director, in which case the Lead Director shall chair these meetings.
 If a Lead Director has not been appointed, or is not independent, the independent directors shall appoint a chairman to chair these meetings.
-The independent directors shall appoint a person to maintain minutes of the meetings or, if no person is so appointed, the chair of the meeting shall maintain minutes of the meeting. - (j) Committees The Board has established the following standing committees to assist the Board in discharging its responsibilities: the Audit Committee, the Corporate Governance & Nominating Committee; Compensation Committee; and Health, Safety, Social Responsibility and Environment Committee.
+The independent directors shall appoint a person to maintain minutes of the meetings or, if no person is so appointed, the chair of the meeting shall maintain minutes of the meeting.

+Committees - The Board has established the following standing committees to assist the Board in discharging its responsibilities: the Audit Committee, the Corporate Governance and Nominating Committee; Compensation Committee; and Health, Safety, Environment and Corporate Social Responsibility Committee.
 Special committees are established from time to time to assist the Board in connection with specific matters.
-The Board will appoint the members of each committee and may appoint the chair of each committee reports to the Board following meetings of the committee.
-The terms of reference of each standing committee are reviewed annually by the Board. - (k) Evaluation The Corporate Governance & Nominating Committee performs an annual evaluation of the effectiveness of the Board as a whole and the committees of the Board. - (l) Compensation The Compensation Committee recommends to the Board the compensation and benefits for non-management directors.
-The Committee seeks to ensure that such compensation and benefits reflect the responsibilities and risks involved in being a director of the Corporation and align the interests of the directors with the best interests of the Corporation. - (m) Nomination The Board, the Corporate Governance & Nominating Committee and the individual directors from time to time, will identify and recommend new nominees as directors of the Corporation, based upon the following considerations: - (i) the competencies and skills necessary for the Board as a whole to possess; - (ii) the competencies and skills necessary for each individual director to possess;
+The Board will appoint the members of each committee and may appoint the chair of each committee annually following the Corporation's annual meeting of shareholders.
+The chair of each committee reports to the Board following meetings of the committee.
+The terms of reference of each standing committee are reviewed annually by the Board.

+Evaluation - The Corporate Governance and Nominating Committee performs an annual evaluation of the effectiveness of the Board as a whole and the committees of the Board.

+Compensation - The Compensation Committee recommends to the Board the compensation and benefits for non-management directors.
+The Committee seeks to ensure that such compensation and benefits reflect the responsibilities and risks involved in being a director of the Corporation and align the interests of the directors with the best interests of the Corporation.

+Nomination - The Board, the Corporate Governance and Nominating Committee and the individual directors from time to time, will identify and recommend new nominees as directors of the Corporation, based upon the following considerations: